cyrusgonzalez/Django-CEUD-Inventory-App/README.md

 For the environment variables, the following will have to be declared for testing on your own fork.
 If committing, Please make sure to create a new branch and follow it, as master will not allow commits/merge.

+    # MAKE SURE TO GET RID OF THE DASHES BEFORE EACH VARIABLE
     -DJANGO_SETTINGS_MODULE="inventoryApp.settings.production"
     -SECRET_KEY="YOUR-django-KEY-here-1234598765"
     -USER_ADMIN_REG="AdminCodeR3g3X"